sumanthreddy07/Classroom_Management/README.md

 python manage.py test book
 ```
 ## Faculty scenarios
-A new user can signup and if already a user he/she can login<br/>
+* A new user can signup and if already a user he/she can login
-Any authanticated user can create a new room booking<br/>
+* Any authanticated user can create a new room booking
-User can view his past bookings and can edit or delete the bookings which are not yet done<br/>
+* User can view his past bookings and can edit or delete the bookings which are not yet done

 ## Manager scenarios
-A new user can signup as a manager and if already a user he/she can login<br/>
+* A new user can signup as a manager and if already a user he/she can login
-Any authenticated manager can view all the room bookings, details of the customers and the vacancy status of all the room<br/>
+* Any authenticated manager can view all the room bookings, details of the customers and the vacancy status of all the room
-Manager can create new time slots and define the maximum days for an advance booking<br/>
+* Manager can create new time slots and define the maximum days for an advance booking
-Manager can add a new room<br/>
+* Manager can add a new room
-Manager can delete or edit time slots but the changes to be done only after 'n' days here 'n' is the maximum days for an advance booking<br/>
+* Manager can delete or edit time slots but the changes to be done only after 'n' days here 'n' is the maximum days for an advance booking
-Manager can edit or delete the time slots only once a day<br/>
+* Manager can edit or delete the time slots only once a day
-These restictions are allpied by keeping in mind the bookings which are already created when these time slots existed<br/>
+* These restictions are allpied by keeping in mind the bookings which are already created when these time slots existed
-Due to this different dates may have different time slots<br/>
+* Due to this different dates may have different time slots
-Faculty, while creating a new booking will choose the date and the time slot will dynamically loaded on the basis of the date chosen<br/>
+* Faculty, while creating a new booking will choose the date and the time slot will dynamically loaded on the basis of the date chosen

 ## API
 Have created API for creating a new time slot<br/>